containeroo/helminator/README.md

 # Slack App

-To receive Slack notification you must create a Slack Application.
-See the [official tutorial](https://github.com/slackapi/python-slackclient/blob/master/tutorial/01-creating-the-slack-app.md).
+To receive Slack notifications you have to create a Slack application.
+Please refer to the [official guide](https://github.com/slackapi/python-slackclient/blob/master/tutorial/01-creating-the-slack-app.md).